orthopus/01-wrist/README.md

 This repository contents documentation of :

-- **the Universal Wrist** : a mechanical wrist who fits into a socket for quick connection-disconnection of different terminal devices such as the ORTHOPUS Work hook or the Articulated Hand.
+- **the Universal Wrist** : a mechanical wrist and his mechanical tool-holder.
+The wrist fits into a socket for quick connection-disconnection of different terminal devices such as the [ORTHOPUS Work Hook or the Aesthetic Hand](https://orthopus.com/en/upper-limb-prosthetics/).
 - **tool holders** : compatible with the ORTHOPUS Universal Wrist.
 For now you can already find a 3D printer version.